-- VA's website lists the five accepted conditions (for children), the five prescribed conditions (for veterans) and the conclusively presumed conditions. - The establishment of a virtual (rather than a physical) Centre of Excellence was one of the options recommended to the Joint Implementation Group. - While this was not formally progressed, it has, in fact, developed over the past five years or so. - Information is now being made available to veterans through the service-directing function provided by the WeServed.nz website. - Services are being delivered to veterans in both urban and rural areas through outreach clinics. - Clinics and expos have been held for Vietnam veterans, both in-person and virtual, since 2018. - Before limitations were imposed by the COVID-19 environment, VA had staff based in the Ranfurly House Centre for a day each month, and veterans from the Auckland area were encouraged to meet there with case managers.
-This will resume when circumstances allow.
-Similar clinics are being considered for Christchurch, once
+- VA's website lists the five accepted conditions (for children), the five prescribed conditions (for veterans) and the conclusively presumed conditions. - The establishment of a virtual (rather than a physical) Centre of Excellence was one of the options recommended to the Joint Implementation Group. - While this was not formally progressed, it has, in fact, developed over the past five years or so. - Information is being made available to veterans through the service-directing function provided by the WeServed.nz website. - Services are being delivered to veterans in both urban and rural areas through outreach clinics.

-Review service delivery mechanisms, Completed integrating this work with rewriting of the War Pensions Act 1954 (MoU, section 16)

-The Crown agreed to review how services are delivered to veterans, including veterans in Australia; and the role, structure and responsibilities of VA.

-- There were initially two reviews of VA, with full consultation with veterans groups: an independent review by the State Services Commission, followed by a review by Defence. - From 2008, VA became a full operational unit of NZDF. - From that date, VA has had responsibility for providing veteran entitlements (except Veteran's Pension entitlements), and CDF's enduring responsibility to veterans has been recognised. - A substantive review by the Law Society of the War Pensions Act 1954 led to the passing of the VSA 2014 - a more holistic support system for veterans. - This details VA functions. - Structural efficiencies & fragmentation in VA service delivery were addressed by implementing a new operating model from 2015. - A legally mandated review of the operation of the Act resulted in the Paterson Report (2018) which made 64 recommendations: most have now been implemented.
+VA holds clinics and expos for Vietnam and other veterans both in-person and virtual.
+VA visits the Ranfurly House Centre for a day each month, and veterans from the Auckland area are encouraged to meet there with case managers.
+Similar clinics are being considered for Christchurch.
+In 2021-2022, Vietnam veterans were represented on the roundtable group that developed Te Arataki mō te Hauora Ngākau mō ngā Mōrehu a Tū me ō rāto, The Veteran, Family and Whānau Mental Health and Wellbeing Policy Framework; and follow-up symposiums in March 2023 and February 2024 to develop and monitor a Te Arataki work programme.
+Review service delivery mechanisms, integrating this work with rewriting of the War Pensions Act 1954 (MoU, clause 16) The Crown agreed to review how services are delivered to veterans, including veterans in Australia; and the role, structure and responsibilities of VA.
+Completed There were initially two reviews of VA, with full consultation with veterans groups: an independent review by the State Services Commission, followed by a review by Defence.
+From 2008, VA became a full operational unit of NZDF.
+From that date, VA has had full responsibility for providing veteran entitlements (except Veteran's Pension entitlements), and CDF's enduring responsibility to veterans has been recognised.
+A substantive review by the Law Society of the War Pensions Act 1954 led to the passing of the VSA 2014 - a more holistic support system for veterans.
+This details VA functions.

-One-off comprehensive medical

-assessmen nts

-(MoU, claus se 17)

-Vietnam veterans would receive a comprehensive medical assessment to establish eligibility for a War Disablement Pension.

-Commitment has been extended and is ongoing

-- The MoU offered a one-off comprehensive medical assessment. - It was decided in 2008 to offer such assessments annually; and annual medical assessments (AMAs) were introduced in 2009. - For a number of years, there was limited uptake of these. - Since 2018 VA has been actively promoting them and the number of acceptances is expected to rise as the Vietnam cohort ages. - Work is currently under way to prototype a digitised version of the AMA form, and the accompanying process.

-Trust Fund for veterans & families (MoU, clause 18)
+Structural efficiencies &amp; fragmentation in VA service delivery were addressed by implementing a new operating model from 2015.
+A legally mandated review of the operation of the Act resulted in the Paterson Report (2018) which made 64 recommendations; most have now been implemented.
+One-off comprehensive medical assessments (MoU, clause 17) Vietnam veterans would receive a comprehensive medical assessment to establish eligibility for a War Disablement Pension.
+Commitment has been extended and is ongoing The MoU offered a one-off comprehensive medical assessment.
+It was decided in 2008 to offer such assessments annually; and annual medical assessments (AMAs) were introduced in 2009.
+For a number of years, there was limited uptake of these.
+Since 2018 VA has been actively promoting them and the number of acceptances is expected to rise as the Vietnam cohort ages.
+Work continues to introduce a digitised version of the AMA form, and the accompanying process.
+Trust Fund for veterans & families (MoU, clause 18) The Crown, in conjunction with veterans' associations would establish a Trust fund to provide support to Vietnam veterans and their families in relation to concerns and circumstances not addressed elsewhere in the MoU Package.
+Ongoing commitment The Viet Nam Veterans and their Families Trust Fund was established in August 2007.
+Trustees are appointed by the Vietnam Veterans' Association and the RNZRSA, and the Chair is appointed jointly by the Minister for Veterans and the Minister of Defence.
+The Department of Internal Affairs oversees the administration of the Trust.